Before I Hang

 Starring: Boris Karloff, Evelyn Keyes and Bruce Bennett

-He arrives at the prison and is brought to meet the warden, played by Ben Taggart, as well as a doctor, played by Edward Van Sloan.
+He arrives at the prison and is brought to meet Warden Thompson (Ben Taggart), as well as Dr. Ralph Howard (Edward Van Sloan).
 They believe in the work that he was doing and want to allow him to continue it in prison until his execution.
-Karloff believes that human cells are immortal and that they produce waste that is what causes us to age and ultimately kills us.
+Dr. Garth believes that human cells are immortal and that they produce waste that is what causes us to age and ultimately kills us.
 He thinks he can prevent this from happening.

-While they work, they are interrupted by a convict who does janitor work, played by Frank Richards.
-We learn that he is sneaky and that the guards aren’t a big fan of him.
-Karloff gets the guard to leave and asks Sloan what getting blood from a murderer who is to be hung the next day.
-Sloan agrees since he will conduct the autopsy.
+While they work, they are interrupted by a convict who does janitorial work, Otto Kron (Frank Richards).
+A guard comments that he’s sneaky and they aren’t a big fan of him.
+He also informs them that their time is up for the day, but Dr. Garland gets the guard to leave and asks Dr. Howard about getting blood from a murderer who is to be hung the next day.
+He agrees since he will conduct the autopsy afterwards.

 They believe they’ve succeed in perfecting the formula from a test.
 It is decided since Dr. Garth is to be executed the following day, he will be the guinea pig.
 For his last request, he asks the warden if he can work in the lab with Dr. Howard to make sure he knows how to do everything after his execution.
 He doesn’t see anything wrong with this and agrees.

 They administer it to him and monitor what happens.
 The warden then shows up, but something unexpected happens.
 He gets a stay and his sentence is commuted to life imprisonment.
 Dr. Garth then passes out and Dr. Howard relays the changes that have happened.
 Dr. Garth went into a short coma, but he no longer needs his glasses to see, his hair isn’t completely white anymore and metabolically he is 20 years younger.
 There’s also another side effect that is much deadlier.